lucusra/BotNet/README.md

 - `enterEnigma`: Users pay the fee to enter the _Enigma_.
 - `leaveEnigma`: Users can choose to leave the _Enigma_.
 - `updateFee`: Owner updates fee (Maybe in the future: Users input what price the _Enigma_ entrace fee shall be.
 (Pushes number into array)).
-- `viewFee`: Allows you to view the current fee to enter the _Enigma_.
-(Calculates the average of all the `requestNewFee` array inputs)
+- `viewEnigma`: Allows you to view the current fee to enter the _Enigma_ & the amount of funds in the _Enigma_.
 - `decryptEnigma`: Owner distributes funds accumulated from rogue HackerBots to accounts that have paid to enter the RoguePool.
 (Maybe in the future: decryptEnigmaPortion: allows users to decrypt/redeem their portion manually)